US STOCKS-Wall St pauses as Biden edges closer to victory

 Republicans could keep control of the U.S. Senate pending the outcome of four undecided races and they would likely block large parts of Biden’s legislative agenda, including expanding healthcare and fighting climate change.

-Meanwhile, the government’s closely-watched report showed unemployment dropped sharply to 6.9% last month from 7.7% in September, but job recovery slowed as fiscal support ebbed and the daily coronavirus cases surged.
+Meanwhile, the government’s closely watched report showed unemployment dropped sharply to 6.9% last month from 7.7% in September, but job recovery slowed as fiscal support ebbed and daily coronavirus cases surged.

 “Despite a shorter-term rally, ultimately we’re going to see some real challenges in payrolls and the economy,” said Phil Toews, chief executive officer and portfolio manager for Toews Corp in New York.